 A partnership was established with Gustavo Romano, Curator of NETescopio for Extremadura and Iberoamerican Museum of Contemporary Art (MEIAC) Badajoz, Spain.
 The entire Turbulence.org Archive is now available here.
 Additionally, a museum exhibition – RAM Memory – Turbulence: Presentación del archivo digital – was on from February 26 to April 25, 2018.
 Romano curated an abbreviated version of RAM Memory for The New Art Fest’18 at Museu Nacional De Art Contemporãnea Do Chiado, Lisbon, Portugal.

 A new project of the MEIAC, NETescopio, consists of an on-line archive in continual development dedicated to the conservation of works of art generated for the web.
 Its primary objectives are to protect, distribute and catalog the above mentioned works, using the Internet medium itself to achieve these ends, thus enabling it to grow and be updated on an ongoing basis.

 Turbulence.org @ Archive.org

-Archive.org (aka The Wayback Machine) has migrated all of the contents of Turbulence.org’s server – Commissions, Artists’ Studios, Guest Curated Exhibitions, Spotlights; and the Networked_Performance, Networked_Music_Review, and Upgrade!
+In 2015, prior to the redesign of Turbulence.org and the launch of its final commissions, Archive.org (aka The Wayback Machine) migrated all of the contents of Turbulence.org’s server – Commissions, Artists’ Studios, Guest Curated Exhibitions, Spotlights; and the Networked_Performance, Networked_Music_Review, and Upgrade!
 Boston blogs – onto their own servers.
 In time, we hope they’ll make the entire archive available to the public.